felixvuo/conjure/docs/tutorials/BIBD.rst

 With no constraints it produces an empty set for crop assignment.

-The first, basic, constraints is the number of farms.
+The first, basic, constraint is the number of farms.
 The number of sets in the crop_assignment set should equal the numbers of farms. ``|crop_assignment|`` indicates the size of the crop_assignment set.
 By setting the size equal to the number of farms (after the such that keyword) the solver will only produce solutions where the size of the set is the same as the number of farms.
 A comma on the end of line indicates that there are more constraints to follow.

 .. code-block:: essence